-A. 10 Termination for Cause and daily date appears the told address determination and the reasons for the termination, together with the effective date.
+A. Termination for Cause

+The Service may terminate this agreement in full, or in part, at any time before the date of completion, whenever it is determined that the other party has failed to comply with the conditions of this agreement.
+The Service shall promptly notify the other party in writing of this determination and the reasons for the termination, together with the effective date.
 Payments made to any party, or recovery by the Service, under agreements terminated for cause shall be in accord with the legal rights and liabilities of the parties.